Italian pacification campaigns in Somalia: Omar Samatar's Rebellion

-Omar Samatars forces then stormed the fort, and held Ceel Buur on the 9th of November 1925.
+Omar Samatars forces then stormed the fort, and held Ceel Buur on 9 November 1925.
 The local populace sided with Omar, and soon enough the Italians had a full-scale revolution on their hands, after Omar continued his previous success with the capture of El-Dhere in modern-day Galmudug.
 A third attempt by the Italians was planned, but before it could be executed the commander of the operation, Lieutenant Colonel Splendorelli, was ambushed and killed between the towns of Bud Bud and Bula Barde.
 Italian morale hit rock bottom, and Hobyo seemed a lost cause as Omar Samatar stood poised to reconquer Hobyo itself.
 In an attempt to salvage the situation, governor De Vecchi requested two battalions from Eritrea and assumed personal command.
 The rebellion soon spilled over the borders into the Banaadir and Ogaden, as Omar grew increasingly powerful.
 The disaster in Hobyo shocked Italian policymakers in Rome.
 Blame soon fell on Governor De Vecchi, whose perceived incompetence was blamed for Omar's rise.
 Rome instructed De Vecchi that he was to receive the reinforcement from Eritrea, but that the commander of the Eritrean battalions was to assume the military command and De Vecchi was confined to Mogadishu and limited to an administrative role.
 The commander was to report directly to Rome, bypassing De Vecchi entirely.

 As the situation was extremely confused, De Vecchi took former Sultan Ali Yusuf Kenadiid with him to Mogadishu.
 Mussolini vowed to reconquer all of Hobyo and move on to Majeerteenia by any means necessary.
 Even reinstating Ali Yusuf was considered.
 However, the clans had already sided with Omar Samatar, so this was not as viable an option as it would appear.
 Before the reinforcements arrived, De Vecchi chose the age old tactic of divide and rule, and offered great rewards, money and prestige to any clans who chose to support the Italians, notably the Habar Gidir, who were long enemies of the Hobyo Sultanate.
 Although many members of the Habar Gidir sided with Omar Samatars popular resistance originally.

 Considering the eons-old clan rivalries which have been the bane of Somali states from time immemorial, it turned out to be far more successful than the Eritrean regiments in reversing the rebellion, the Habar Gidir were led by commander Hersi Gurey.